 “TERRY!
 I NEED MORE EGGS!”

 Why did we make such a ridiculous amount of cookies?
 I really have no idea.
 We just had to knock out the list, and the list kept growing.
-It always started with the staples that would have been sacriligous if they weren’t there on Christmas, like chocolate crinkles, monster cookies, turtles, various types of biscotti, peanut butter blossoms, decorated sugar cookies, and peanut brittle.
+It always started with the staples that would have been sacrilegious to not make, like chocolate crinkles, monster cookies, turtles, various types of biscotti, peanut butter blossoms, decorated sugar cookies, and peanut brittle.
 Then she had to make all her and our favorites like chocolate dipped oreos, kolaches, snowballs, peanut clusters, magic rainbow bars, meringues, and toffee.
 We topped off the list with all the new cookies we wanted to try from magazines, cookbooks from the library, and cooking shows on TV.
 If a cookie was desired, it would be baked.

 What could we possibly do with 6,000 cookies and treats when we were finished?
 The eight of us found a way work through them, and when we had friends over the cookie tin towers took their breath away.
 On Christmas Eve we packaged up plates to take to all the neighbors, we brought them to Christmas Eve celebrations, polished off a lot on Christmas Day with more family, and then they made road trips to visit my older sisters and brothers.
-If they were any leftover, they were usually only the ones Mom liked.
+The only ones leftover after New Year’s were the ones Mom liked.
 (She was either because she was too busy to actually eat one or she was so sick of looking at cookies she couldn’t stomach them anymore.)

 So here you go, Mom.
 A new one to add to the list.
 Lucky for you these Salted Caramel Marshmallow Nests only takes a few minutes to make, or you can just yell at me to do it next time I come over.